Strong coupling asymptotics for a singular Schroedinger operator with an interaction supported by an open arc: Acknowledgments

 The second named author thanks the Doppler Institute in Prague for the warm hospitality during the stay in May-June 2012.
-The research was partially supported by ANR NOSEVOL and GDR Dynamique Quantique, and by Czech Science Foundation within the project P203/11/0701.
+The research was partially supported by ANR NOSEVOL and GDR DYNQUA, and by Czech Science Foundation within the project P203/11/0701.
+The authors are thankful to the anonymous referee whose suggestions helped to shorten the presentation and to make it more transparent.